footok/csv-uploader/README.md

 ## Getting started

 ### Prerequisites
-Make sure you have set correct ruby version.
+Make sure you have set correct ruby version and installed postgresql in your machine.

 Ruby version used